antipalindrome/Photoshop-Export-Layers-to-Files-Fast/README.md

 ### Selected Group

-Will only support the selected group.
+Will only export the selected group.
 Note that you must selected the group before launching the script, otherwise this option will be disabled.
 When you run the script this way, all other layers will be left untouched, meaning any visible layers on top or bottom may show in the export.

 ### Ignore Layers Starting With